What Does It Look Like To Study Environmental Science & Conservation at Concordia?

 - Water Quality Scientist

-Why should I study Environmental Science and Conservation at Concordia?
+Why study Environmental Science & Conservation at Concordia?

 Concordia offers unparalleled field experience opportunities for students in the environmental sciences.
 Students will study in and help manage Concordia’s nature preserve and will enjoy access to a huge variety of environmental employers and outdoor activities in the Austin area.

 Why will future employers care that I studied Environmental Science & Conservation?

 The economy of the future will be low-carbon and focused on protecting and restoring natural ecosystems.
 As our society transitions to green technologies and sustainable systems, students with a knowledge of interdisciplinary environmental issues will be well-positioned for success.

 What kinds of courses are offered?

 Other ESC courses include Introduction to Environmental Science, Geographic Information Systems, Environmental Education, Conservation Project, Research and, on occasion, Zombie Apocalypse, with more topics to come.
 Other departments offer environmental and nature courses and will offer more in the future.Why should I study Environmental Science & Conservation at Concordia?